Benas-Ivanauskas/Checkers/README.md

 );
 `
 7. Start the server:
-`npm run server`
+- In the BE folder terminal, start the server with the following command: `npm run server`
 8. Open the frontend:
-Open the `index.html` file in a web browser or use a local development server like Live Server in Visual Studio Code.
+- Open the `index.html` file in a web browser or use a local development server like Live Server in Visual Studio Code.

 ## Docker Setup (Optional)